arbor-sim/arbor/doc/py_labels.rst

     d = arbor.label_dict(labels)

-Alternatively, start with an empty label dictionary and add the labels and their definitions one by one:
+The same ``label_dict`` can be created by starting with an empty label dictionary and adding the labels and their definitions one by one:

 .. code-block:: python